LAW OFFICE OF

-Irrevocable Trusts for Tax Planning and Asset Protection
+Irrevocable Trusts for Asset Protection and Tax Planning

-The legal arrangement known as an Irrevocable Trust is one of the most important tools for both business and personal planning.
+The legal arrangement known as an Irrevocable Trust is one of the most important tools for business asset protection and protecting wealth.
 An Irrevocable Trust can produce significant business, tax and asset protection advantages in addition to traditional estate planning benefits.

 Before we discuss the particular planning opportunities of an irrevocable trust lets briefly review what the term “trust” means.
 Remember that a trust is an arrangement where one person, (the trustor) transfers money or other property to another (the trustee) who agrees to hold the property according to the terms specified in the agreement.
 The trust agreement specifies what the trustee is required or permitted to do with the property – how he or she is to hold it, for how long and who is to receive any benefits.
 Those who are entitled to receive the benefits of the trust are called the beneficiaries.

 A trust which is revocable, such as a typical living trust used in estate planning, is one that can be cancelled or changed in any way, during the trustor’s lifetime.
 A revocable trust is often used to avoid a probate of the trustor’s estate and to provide a structure for holding and distributing assets upon the death of the trustor.
 Because of these unrestricted powers over trust property, during lifetime, the assets of a revocable trust are generally treated as owned by the trustor, for all legal and tax purposes.